-The direct taxes are the one which pinches the investor’s maximum because they clearly see it going out of their pocket.
+The direct taxes are the one that pinches the investor’s maximum because they clearly see it going out of their pocket.

-Indirect Tax – Indirect taxes are those kind of taxes, which are collected by govt from the intermediary or manufacturer, but eventually which is passed to the users only.
-So we pay these taxes also from our pocket, however it’s taken from us in a very indirect way by included it in the price of the product itself.
-So we always hear the final price (price + tax) and it does not pinch us a lot because most of the times we don’t even realize that we are paying that tax.
+Indirect Tax – Indirect taxes are those kinds of taxes, which are collected by govt from the intermediary or manufacturer, but eventually which is passed to the users only.
+So we pay these taxes also from our pocket, however, it’s taken from us in a very indirect way by including it in the price of the product itself.
+So we always hear the final price (price + tax) and it does not pinch us a lot because most of the time we don’t even realize that we are paying that tax.

 A good example of this is “Service tax”.
 So when you go to a restaurant, you can see that the service tax is added to the bill and you make the payment for it.
 The hotel then pays this service tax to the govt only.

 So some taxes go to the central govt and some go to state govt and few goes to the local city municipality.
-Below chart gives you a crisp idea about it.
+The below chart gives you a crisp idea about it.